PotSergione/sergiosbot/README.md

 * An ensemble of CNN-LSTM called "Oracles".
 Each net predicts the closing price of the next hour, and the prediction is made by averaging each contribution.
 * A trading bot called PotBot.
 Potbot takes as inputs a series of parameters to decide whether to hold or sell.
 At this time its decision is made if the predicted price for the next hour is at least 2% different from the current.

+## To do

+Version 2.0 of the bot will include a preliminary training of the oracles on the new data provided by the "previous_price" Series, thus increasing the ability of the bot in forecasting bitcoin price.
+To do so, a new file will be added to the current repository, called "Oracles", containing the .h5 files associated with each net.